-Fun, home-from-home offices are currently going through a culture shock – therefore nudge theory could be used to help staff understand why and how these changes are being made “for them” and not “to them”.
+Fun, home-from-home offices are currently going through a huge culture shock.
+Nudge theory may help staff understand why and how these changes are being made “for them” and not “to them”.

 Nudges with Remote Workers

 For nudge theory to really work it has to be used in the context of the company culture – there is not a one list fits all approach.
-This therefore brings about a key problem for many.
-Remote working, managing behaviour within that framework is probably not straightforward because you (and everyone else) are trying to come to terms with it in the first place.
+This, therefore, brings about a key problem for many.
+Managing behaviour with remote workers is not straightforward.
+You (and everyone else involved) are trying to come to terms with it in the first place.
 However….do not panic, there are still some common principles that could probably fit with your organisational goals.

 Let’s take a look at a couple of issues such as productivity and leadership.

 According to the survey results above, employees admit their productivity has dropped and line managers have not been able to turn the tide.
 So – what do you do?

 Well, you can begin by creating coaching conversations between managers and their direct reports.
 Schedule these conversations in online diaries with remnders to make sure they are happening.
 They can also be made as recurrent events.

 If the whole organisation can embrace this from the very top downwards it will become a socially accepted activity.
 Manager and employee should be having regular check-ins with the view of helping any employee define and achieve their goals.
 Constructive feedback and praise can be provided as well as feedback “in the moment” as to how valuable their work is.